 Small business owners are constantly striving to grow their business and make customers happy.
 There’s another key element to boosting your business – employee motivation.

 As a small business owner, you should treat your employees as well as your customers.
 Whatever the strategy, small business owners will get an ROI when customers encounter your happy and motivated staff.
-Here are some easy ways to start motivating in 2015.
+Here are some easy ways to start motivating.

 Define and share your small business culture